hackerb9/lsix/README.md

 ## Bugs

-* XTerm's reverse video mode (`xterm -rv`) is different from its reverse video visual character attribute.
+* XTerm's reverse video mode (`xterm -rv`) is different from the DECSCNM reverse video screen mode.
 There is a way to detect the latter, but not the former.
-That means the background color will be incorrect for folks who use the reverse video mode.
+That means the background color will be incorrect for folks who use XTerm's reverseVideo resource.
 (See bug #20).

 * Screen width is currently limited to 1000px due to a misfeature in xterm which caused it to silently show nothing.
 This limitation will